-A fire engine was being repositioned, and Ursula took advantage of the sweeping glare of its headlights to get some video of a parking pass still hanging from the Subaru’s rearview mirror: Rio Lot B/47, and the sawed-off door laying in the street like a severed limb from some mechanized carnage.
-A small black hole in it caught Ursula’s eye before shifting shadows smothered the detail.
+A fire engine was being repositioned, and Ursula took advantage of the sweeping glare of its headlights to get additional video in the blinking red and blue twilight, accompanied by the rumble of fire truck engines—a parking pass hanging from the Subaru’s rearview mirror: Rio Lot B/47; stickers flanking the rear license plate, one square and white with Rio in red lettering, the other depicting a beleaguered cartoon turtle with the slogan Skip a Straw, Save a Turtle; the sawed-off door laying in the street like a severed limb.
+A small black hole in the door caught Ursula’s eye before shifting shadows smothered the detail.

 She rewound and froze the video.
-Enlarging it on her screen, she stared at the curious puncture in its crinkled metallic halo, like the corona around the moon during a total solar eclipse.
+Enlarged it on the screen.
+Stared at the curious puncture in its crinkled metallic halo, like the corona around the moon during a total solar eclipse.

-Unable to get the attention of the nearest CHP officer, who simply repeated his demands that she move back, Ursula finally convinced a female officer to look at the image.
+Unable to get the attention of the nearest CHP officer, who simply repeated his command that she move back, she finally convinced a female officer to look at the image.

-The cop studied the image.
-Unable to dismiss Ursula’s concern outright, she aimed her flashlight at the door and saw the strange little hole for herself.
-Looked back at the close-up of it on Ursula’s screen.
+The officer studied it on Ursula’s camera, then aimed her flashlight at the door to see the strange little hole for herself.
+Examined the close-up of it on the screen again.

 Ursula tried one of the oldest methods of eliciting confirmation—the tantalizing lure of an unfinished sentence.
 “I don’t know about you, but to me, that looks like a . . . ”